SeanKMcGinnis/Embed-Web-Map-SF/README.md

 # Esri & Salesforce Integration Examples

+There are many ways to integrate ArcGIS components with Salesforce and Salesforce data.
+The repository contain examples on how to integrate ArcGIS and Salesforce.

 ## Embed Web Map in Salesforce Lightning Web Component

 Example to embed an ArcGIS Online Web Map in a Lightning Web Component for use in Salesforce Lightning pages.